lucaspin/CG_algorithms/README.md

 - [x] Create the TransformationMatrix class as a singleton
 - [x] Implement function for translation
 - [x] Implement function for rotation
+- [x] Implement function for scaling
-- [ ] Implement function for scaling
+- [ ] Implement function for shearing
 - [ ] Implement function for mirroring

 ## Authors